-- 17. Suppliers of the following services are subject to Part 4 regulation on the basis that they face little or no competition and little or no likelihood of a substantial increase in competition: - 17.1 Electricity lines services:23 Electricity lines services are defined in s 54C of the Act as meaning the conveyance of electricity by line in New Zealand and as including services performed by Transpower as system operator.24 Electricity lines services are provided by three groups of suppliers: - 17.1.1 Transpower which is subject to information disclosure (ID) regulation and individual price-quality (IPP) regulation; - 17.1.2 seventeen non-exempt electricity distributors which are subject to ID regulation and default/customised price-quality regulation (DPP/CPP regulation);25 and - 17.1.3 twelve exempt electricity distributors which are subject to ID regulation only.26 - 17.2 Gas pipeline services:27 Gas pipeline services means the conveyance of natural gas by pipeline and includes the assumption of responsibility for losses of natural gas.28 Small scale conveyance is excluded from the definition (and Part 4 regulation).
-There are currently four regulated gas distribution businesses and two gas transmission businesses,29 which provide gas pipeline services as defined in s 55A and are accordingly subject to Part 4 regulation.
-All are subject to ID and DPP/CPP regulation. - 17.3 Suppliers of specified airport services:30 Specified airport services are defined in s 56A as meaning all the services supplied by Auckland International Airport Ltd, Wellington International Airport Ltd and Christchurch International Airport Ltd in markets relating to airfield, aircraft, freight and specified passenger terminal activities.
-There are thus currently three airports that provide specified airport services as defined in s 56A and are subject to Part 4 regulation.
-These airports are subject to ID regulation only.
+- 13. Suppliers of the following services are subject to Part 4 regulation on the basis that they face little or no competition and little or no likelihood of a substantial increase in competition:21 - 13.1 Electricity lines services:22 Electricity lines services are defined in s 54C of the Act as meaning the conveyance of electricity by line in New Zealand and as including services performed by Transpower as system operator.23 Electricity lines services are provided by three groups of suppliers: - 13.1.1 Transpower which is subject to information disclosure (ID) regulation and individual price-quality (IPP) regulation; - 13.1.2 seventeen non-exempt electricity distributors which are subject to ID regulation and default/customised price-quality regulation (DPP/CPP regulation);24 and - 13.1.3 twelve exempt electricity distributors which are subject to ID regulation only.25 - 13.2 Gas pipeline services:26 Gas pipeline services means the conveyance of natural gas by pipeline and includes the assumption of responsibility for losses of natural gas.27 Small scale conveyance is excluded from the definition (and Part 4 regulation).
+There are currently four regulated gas distribution businesses and one gas transmission business,28 which provide gas pipeline services as defined in s 55A and are accordingly subject to Part 4 regulation.
+All are subject to ID and DPP/CPP regulation.